-More substantial than a trellis, but more affordable and space saving than a pergola or garden arch, the garden tuteur is a classical structure that adds vertical drama to the landscape.
-Learn what these supports are and how to incorporate them into your flower garden as supports and decorative elements.
+More substantial than a trellis, but more affordable and space-saving than a pergola or garden arch, the garden tuteur is a classical structure that adds vertical drama to the landscape.

-Tall flowers like delphinium, gladiolus, and foxtail lilies look better in the flower garden with some support, and a tuteur with an open design can bolster these lanky beauties.
+Tall flowers like delphinium, gladiolus, and foxtail lilies look better in the flower garden with some extra reinforcement, and a tuteur with an open design can bolster these lanky beauties.
 Avoid using a tuteur with latticework on the sides, or you’ll end up with a caged flower effect.

 Make a Simple Tuteur